iojanblog/botija/README.md

 ./botija.sh listen
 ```

-Chat with your new BOT, ask to send you status
+Chat with your new BOT, ask him send you status
 >status

 ### Camera plugin